Our Projects

 Camp Vial from outside Iskandar Nicola 2018.
 Our Visual Policy.

-Deportations to Greece are, in many cases, illegal: However, national authorities and courts often fail to protect the human rights of asylum seekers and refugees and rubber stamp illegal deportation decisions.
+Deportations to Greece are, in many cases, illegal: However, national authorities and courts often fail to protect the human rights of people on the move and rubber stamp illegal deportation decisions.
 The reason for these wrong decisions often lies in lack of knowledge about the actual situation in Greece.
 In addition, informal deals among member states systemically deny access to legal protection, as becomes particularly obvious in the context of the so-called Seehofer Deal.

-Our Greek offices thus document the conditions for asylum seekers and refugees in Greece and regularly publish detailed reports.
+Our Greek offices thus document the conditions for people on the move in Greece and regularly publish detailed reports.
 Our Berlin and Athens offices provide for legal representation and challenge illegal deportation decisions before German and European courts.

 Prison of A Minor in Athens 2019 Anonymous